6192-sp24/lab0/Installation.md

 As for Intel Macs, the link would be something like `wget bsc-2023.07-macos-13.tar.gz`

-##### 1.2 For ARM based machine, like Mac with M1/M2/M3
+##### 1.2 For ARM64 based machine, like Mac with M1/M2/M3
-Please download the prebuilt docker for Mac with apple silicon: `https://www.dropbox.com/scl/fi/abiks4nk61hxmp6yoq06c/bsc_arm_ubuntu2204.tar?rlkey=onqkpazk300j69zvavy6nhdko&dl=0`
+Please download the prebuilt binary from https://drive.google.com/file/d/1YC-oLBo9XCXHUuYJSUBrOGV5Topj59H-/view?usp=sharing

 ### Step 2: Decompress the tar ball